 Once you’ve got a fairly good handle on keywords and descriptive phrases, it’s time to plug those words into a business name generator.

-Since 1999, Nameboy has been taking keywords and turning them into potential (and available!) domain names for businesses like yours.
+Since 1999, Nameboy has been taking keywords and turning them into potential domain names for businesses like yours.
 It also checks the domain availability for you!
 And, even if you’re not ready to build a website just yet, Nameboy can be utilized as a business name generator to get you started on the right foot.

 Simply enter in 1 or 2 of your favorite descriptive keywords for your business into the name generator and click Submit.
 It’s that easy.
 Repeat until you find the business name of your dreams.

-By using a business name generator, you take the bulk of the hassle out of naming your business from scratch.
+By using a brand name generator, you take the bulk of the hassle out of naming your business from scratch.
 Rather than straining your brain trying to think of the perfect combination of words, Nameboy’s generator can do it for you.
 And, if you’re in the market for an active online presence via an official website, you can quickly find out whether or not your potential business name is available as a domain name.